Accessing New Markets in APAC - Essential Questions You Must Ask!.

 Q: How can the use of innovative legal solutions (such as managed legal services (MLS)) help to address or solve these challenges?

-A: If you’re based in the EU and your legal team in APAC is small or you don’t have anyone at all, MLS enables you to effectively support your business partners in APAC.
+A: If you’re based in the EU and your legal team in APAC is small or you don’t have anyone at all, Managed Legal Services enable you to effectively support your business partners in APAC.
 It’s a collaborative resource that allows you to tap into a pool of local expert knowledge and regional know-how, enabling you to work directly with your in-house legal and business teams.
 Having this on the ground experience helps to guide you through the complexities and avoid the potential landmines of operating in a totally unfamiliar market.
 Further, if you or your team don’t have expertise in a specific area (e.g. financial services regulatory, payments compliance, IP or employment law, etc.), MLS can help to solve that challenge by giving you immediate access to consultants with deep experience in those areas - without you having to hire talent or investing too much time to come up to speed yourself.
 They can help with risk mitigation through issues-spotting, conducting regulatory assessments or performing preliminary audits on the company’s capabilities.

 |Related Content: Want to know more about Managed Legal Services, Danh Nguyen explores the growth of MLS in 'Managed Legal Services': Part of a New Paradigm for the Legal Solutions Market|

 Q: Can you offer some practical tips on how to assist business teams to gain better access to these new markets?
 What are some practical examples?